datawagovau/toolkit/docs/index.md

     * **Organisation**: a dropdown of organisations you can publish to.
 Most users can only publish to a single organisation.
 This will be automatically filled in.
     * **Visibility**: whether the dataset will be viewable to all users once complete.
 The default is private.
     * **Data Portal**: another website or resource that users may go to to discover more context and information about the dataset (e.g. The relevant page on your agency's website).
 If that does not apply, leave it blank.
-    * **Data Homepage:**: for datasets that exist in another catalogue (e.g. SLIP) this will be the access point for detailed catalogue-specific information about the dataset.
+    * **Data Homepage:** for datasets that exist in another catalogue (e.g. SLIP) this will be the access point for detailed catalogue-specific information about the dataset.
 If you're unsure, leave this blank.
     * **DOI**: the Digital Object Identifier assigned to your dataset (if you have created one).
-More information about the DOI system [is availabe here](http://www.doi.org), and is more typically used in scientific disciplines and publishing.
+More information about the DOI system [is available here](http://www.doi.org), and is more typically used in scientific disciplines and publishing.
 If you're unsure, leave this blank.
     * **Citation**: the citation that users of the dataset should use in publications, articles, et cetera.
 If you're unsure, leave this blank.
     * **Author & Author Email**: the name and email address of the person who is primarily dataset for creating and maintaining the data.
     * **Maintainer & Maintainer Email**: the name and email address of the person who is responsible for maintaining the dataset on data.wa.gov.au.